hkennyv/hkennyv/README.md

 # HOWDY

 👋 Hey there!
-I'm Kenny, I love building things.
-My expertise is in DevOps, Software, and Systems engineering.
+I'm Kenny, I love building things and I spend way too much time on the computer.

+My expertise is in DevOps,
+Software, and Systems engineering.
 I'm also a huge technical evangelist and a huge advocate for learning, teaching, and community.